Scholar/Researcher/ Storyteller/Night Owl/Falling Star Seeker/Dream Weaver

 If you would like to know more about me professionally, I’ve had the pleasure of being a professional assistant (aka public librarian), researcher and analyst, computer and social media specialist, program and event organizer and planner, translator, facilitator of book discussions, budget specialist, web browser expert, customer service expert, sociologist, and writer.
 What can I say?
 Life has taken me to jobs where I’ve gained experience and practice in these things and many more duties.
 I embrace change, challenges, and enjoy working and connecting with people.

 My research had me delve into Latin@ families and how they provide their own funds of knowledge at home that contributes to their children’s academic success in High School.
-To read my and learn about my work, here’s a link to my thesis.
+To read and learn about my work, here’s a link to my thesis.

 “Books are mirrors: you only see in them what you already have inside you.”― Carlos Ruiz Zafón, The Shadow of the Wind